 This has changed the game for innovation in many industries.
 Speed is critical, and the ability to innovate is non-negotiable.
 Recent data from McKinsey shows that we have vaulted five years forward in consumer and business digital adoption in a matter of eight weeks.
-According to a survey from Vodafone, 39% of businesses said they’ve accelerated their digitalization plans in response to the pandemic, and 36% said the most common reason was that the pandemic highlighted weaknesses in their business model.
+According to a survey from Vodafone, 39% of businesses said they’ve accelerated their digitalisation plans in response to the pandemic, and 36% said the most common reason was because the pandemic highlighted weaknesses in their business model.

 Today this means that banks have moved to remote sales and services, and launched digital outreach to provide flexible payment plans for loans and mortgages.
 Grocery stores have moved to online ordering and delivery.
 Schools have gone 100% online.
 Doctors have embraced telemedicine as their primary way to meet with non-emergency patients.
 Even luxury retailers like Burberry have shifted more sales to e-commerce (showing growth of 22% year over year) and have had to reimagine their customer experiences not as single channels, but as blended physical/digital journeys.
-The same holds true across many more industries that have made great strides in meeting consumer needs over the last few months.
+The same holds true across many more industries who have made great strides in meeting consumer needs over the last few months.

 Data also suggests that this shift will not slow down even once we are past this pandemic.
 75% of people using digital channels for the first time indicate that they will continue to use them even when things return to “normal.”
 Forrester predicts that the banking industry, in particular, will continue to adjust to the new digital reality, as “becoming more digital is now seen as a way to boost safety rather than just boosting profitability.
-They are focused more on building resilience, automating more tasks, and encouraging customers to maintain some of their new digital habits that require fewer face-to-face interactions.
+They are focused more on building resilience, automating more tasks and encouraging customers to maintain some of their new digital habits that require less face-to-face interactions.

 The rules around innovation and customer experiences have fundamentally changed.
 They will never be the same again.
 Returning back to the pre-pandemic world and way of doing things will likely never happen.
-Instead, companies need to capitalize on this moment in history and reinvent themselves to serve new customer expectations and find new growth opportunities.
+Instead, companies need to capitalise on this moment in history and reinvent themselves to serve new customer expectations and find new growth opportunities.

 Building better customer experiences (CX)

-The most successful businesses put the customer at the center of everything they do.
+The most successful businesses put the customer at the centre of everything they do.
 That’s what makes the difference between a good digital experience and a great one.
 Embracing digital means experimenting and building digital capabilities with a continuous focus on customer value.